iSchool-at-Illinois/is203/presentations/WhatIsMathAbout.md

   of a proof is to convince you that a statement is definitely true, not to clarify your understanding of the concept.

-- The proof's audience determines the starting point (what is already understod to be true) and the rules of inference that take you from one step to another.
+- The proof's audience informs the starting point (what is already understod to be true) and the rules of inference that take you from one step to another.